Woongsik/guestMap/README.md

 # GUEST MAP
-Using Leaflet, User can leave a message with their location.
+User can leave a message with their location.
-Basically, MERN enviroment (MongoDB, Express, React, Node) is used and is deployed on Heroku. ( https://guest-map.herokuapp.com )
+Basically, Leaflet-react and MERN enviroment (MongoDB, Express, React, Node) are used and deployed on Heroku. ( https://guest-map.herokuapp.com )

 ## Requirements